Equilibrium sequences of differentially rotating stars with post-merger-like rotational profiles: Summary and Conclusions

 Specifically, building on \cite{Uryu_etal_2017}, the implicit treatment of parameters A and B through the ratios $\lambda_1$ and $\lambda_2$, allows one to easily take advantage of information provided from numerical simulations in order to fine-tune the parameter values of the rotation law.
 For example, according to recent simulations \citep{Hanauske_etal_2017, DePietri_etal_2020}, a value of $\lambda_2 = 1$ could be favoured over $\lambda_2 = 0.5$, for the case of compact remnants from BNS mergers, while $\lambda_1$ falls in a range between 1.7-1.9 for realistic EOS.
 Furthermore, we also found that using different $\lambda_1$ and $\lambda_2$ values can have an impact on whether the constructed configuration's morphology is quasi-spherical or quasi-toroidal.

+Going beyond the characterization of selected equilibrium models, we constructed variants of complete sequence with different $\{\lambda_1, \lambda_2\}$ options, which reflect the different degrees of differential rotation considered.
+For two of these choices, namely $\{1.5, 1.0\}$ and $\{2.0, 1.0\}$, we were able to find a mass-shedding limit for the new Uryu+ rotation law, which identifies the corresponding sequences as type A solutions, according to the classification in \citet{Ansorg_etal_2009}.
+The other two choices, namely $\{2.0, 0.5\}$ and $\{1.5, 0.5\}$, result in families of models consisting of both quasi-spheroidal and quasi-toroidal configurations, for which no mass-shedding was encountered.
+We identified the corresponding sequences as type C solutions, in the \citet{Ansorg_etal_2009} classification. \citet{Zhou_etal_2019} also explored type C solutions for the case of strange stars with the 4-parameter Uryu+ law \eqref{eq:Uryuetal_rotlaw8}.
+Here, we present the first classification of \textit{different} types of solutions (A and C) with a rotation law other than the KEH law used in \citet{Ansorg_etal_2009}.

+A more thorough exploration of the parameter space for all four parameters $\{p,q,\lambda_1,\lambda_2\}$ of the \citet{Uryu_etal_2017} law will be required to investigate the possible existence of other types of solutions (which are called type B and type D in the classification of \citealt{Ansorg_etal_2009}).

-A result worth highlighting is the fact that, as shown in \autoref{fig:seqBC_mass_vs_Re_Uryu_vs_KEH}, we systematically obtained smaller radii for our Uryu+ runs compared to the KEH runs, for corresponding models.
+Another result to highlight is the fact that, as shown in Figure~\ref{fig:seqBC_mass_vs_Re_Uryu_vs_KEH}, we systematically obtained smaller radii for our Uryu+ models compared to the corresponding KEH models.
 For models with $r_p/r_e >0.45$ this can be explained by the fact that, with the Uryu+ law, the angular velocity at the equator, $\Omega_e$ is smaller than for the corresponding models with the KEH law, resulting in a weaker centrifugal force and thus in a smaller radius.

 In Appendix \ref{sec:appendix_CFC}, we investigate the impact of the spatially, conformally flat, spacetime approximation IWM-CFC \citep{Isenberg_2008, Wilson_etal_1996} on the equilibrium structure of models built with the Uryu+ rotation law.
 We show that down to an axis ratio of $r_p/r_e \sim 0.5$ (which is typical for post-merger remnants), the error introduced by the IWM-CFC approximation remains relatively small.